Have you ever wondered why you tend to isolate yourself?

 - Practice introducing yourself while looking in the mirror so you get used to it.

-We really do recommend that you seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to address the reasons why you isolate yourself.
+It is a good idea to seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to address the reasons why you isolate yourself.

 8. Catastrophic thinking.